 Leader: Do you promise to submit to your fellow elders in the Lord?
-Elders: I do

 Leader: Are you inwardly persuaded that you are called of God to the office of elder?

 Elders: I am

 Leader: Do you promise to promote the truths of the Gospel and the purity and peace of the Church?